ozanMSFT/pytorch-wiki/[Draft]-PyTorch's-Backward-and-Forward-Compatibility.md

 Note that it is not always possible to make BC-breaking changes this way.
 Sometimes, for example, changes have to be reverted because they have unintended consequences, and these reverts can cause BC-breaking changes themselves.
 Other times the current behavior is so unsafe it should not be used at all and there is no clear alternative to it.
 Still, all BC-breaking changes should do their best to comport with the above.

-This policy means that PyTorch programs which run without deprecation warnings are likely to continue running as expected for at least 180 days or two more PyTorch releases.
+This policy means that PyTorch programs relying on stable components and running without deprecation warnings are likely to continue running as expected for at least 180 days or two more PyTorch releases.
 And when BC-breaking changes would cause silent breakages this policy provides a window of 360 days or 4 PyTorch releases to safely update.
 By providing ample warning time, clear alternatives, and prominent documentation we make it easy for users to update their programs with a minimum of fuss and facilitate developers supporting multiple PyTorch versions.

 ## What isn't a BC-breaking change

 BC-breaking changes prevent old programs from running as expected on newer PyTorch versions.
+Generally, however, the following are not BC-breaking changes:

-Generally, however, bug fixes (where PyTorch's behavior changes to better reflect its documentation), changes to PyTorch's internals, and changes to module and operator signatures that don't impact users are not considered BC-breaking.
+* bug fixes (where PyTorch's behavior changes to better reflect its documentation)
+* changes to PyTorch's internals
+* changes to module and operator signatures that don't impact users

 This is especially important for developers building on PyTorch to understand.
 For example, adding a new keyword-only argument with a default value to an operator or module is not a BC-breaking change because PyTorch programs will continue running as before.
 Systems relying on PyTorch's operators and modules should account for this possibility and not depend on the precise form of PyTorch's internals.

 ## Prototypes, beta, and stable parts of PyTorch